sanjoydasjoy/codes/zacademy/os/concepts2.md

 	• Not Optimal for Time Sharing: Can lead to poor performance in interactive systems where response time is critical. <br>

     	• Convoy Effect: A single slow process can delay all other processes behind it, known as the "convoy effect.

 <br><br>

+## SJF

+Shortest-Job-First (SJF) Scheduling is a process scheduling methodology used in computing environments. <br>
+It selects the process that has the smallest execution time remaining, and runs it next. <br>

+This approach optimizes the overall time required for executing all processes by minimizing the average waiting time for all processes. <br>

+Disadvantages of SJF Scheduling: <br>

+	Starvation: Longer processes may never execute if shorter processes keep arriving.
+This issue, known as starvation, is a significant drawback in environments where process times vary greatly.

+	Problem ≡ Starvation – low priority processes may never execute

+	Solution ≡ Aging – as time progresses increase the priority of the process

+ <br><br>